marcvaldez/Socket-Programming-Tutorial/README.md

 ## Berkeley Sockets
 - Originally used as an application programming interface (API) for sockets in the BSD operating system
 - Created by a group of researchers in University of California, Berkeley in the 1980s
-- Became the de facto standard for socket APIs and also the basis for most modern socket API implementations such as Linux sockets, POSIX sockets, and Windows sockets
+- Became the de facto standard for socket APIs and also the basis for most modern socket API implementations such as Linux sockets, POSIX sockets, and Winsock

-## List of Common Socket API Functions
+## List of Common Berkeley Socket API Functions

 ### socket()
 Instantiates a socket object